godwokenrises/godwoken-doc/versioned_docs/version-1.1(WIP)/gwtxLife.md

 In the light of the above, the following rule can be introduced for executing backends:

 * Godwoken locates the corresponding backend script by using `to_id` in the layer 2 transaction;
-* The backend script is executed to calculate the state after applying current transaction.
+* The backend script is executed to calculate the state after applying the current transaction.

 Similar to account locks, the above rule is more of a conceptual rule.
 The actual backend script is only executed on-chain in a cancel challenge request.